Designed and created by Guideline Central in participation with the American Academy of Orthopaedic Surgeons

-This patient summary means to summarize key recommendations from the American Academy of Orthopedic Surgeons (AAOS) for management of hip fractures in older adults.
+This patient summary means to discuss key recommendations from the American Academy of Orthopaedic Surgeons (AAOS) for Pediatric Diaphyseal Femur Fractures.

 - AAOS: American Academy Of Orthopedic Surgeons

-American Academy of Orthopaedic Surgeons Management of Hip Fractures in Older Adults Evidence-Based Clinical Practice Guideline. https://www.aaos.org/hipfxcpg.pdf Published December 3, 2021.
+American Academy of Orthopaedic Surgeons.
+Treatment of Pediatric Diaphyseal Femur Fractures Evidence-Based Clinical Practice Guideline. www.aaos.org/pdffcpg.
+Published December 5, 2020.

 The information in this patient summary should not be used as a substitute for professional medical care or advice.
 Contact a health care provider if you have questions about your health.